tmakatos/qemu/docs/devel/vfio-user.rst

 server use messages sent over the socket.
 It is expected that these operations will have lower performance than direct access.

-The client can access device memory with VFIO_USER_REGION_READ and VFIO_USER_REGION_WRITE requests.
-These share a common data structure that appears after the 16 byte message header.
+The client can access server memory with VFIO_USER_REGION_READ and VFIO_USER_REGION_WRITE commands.
+These share a common data structure that appears after the message header.

 REGION Read/Write Data
 ^^^^^^^^^^^^^^^^^^^^^^